Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-message-broker.md

 **Messages brokers:** It is an intermediate program that is responsible for receiving messages in a queue and ensures that the recipient receives it following a series of criteria, such as priority, order of arrival, among others.

-How should this feature be taught to existing C9 developers?
 **Queue:** Data structure that contains a sequence of elements, which have an identifier.
 It has an injection operation and an extraction operation.